Aidan Moffat: Arab Strap

 In 1995, Moffat and multi-instrumentalist Malcolm Middleton began making music under the name Arab Strap.
-They sent in demo cassettes to record a number of record companies; Chemikal Underground were the only to reply, and they were soon signed to them.
+They sent in demo cassettes to a number of record companies; Chemikal Underground was the only one to reply, and they soon signed to them.
 They released six albums together, beginning with 1995's The Week Never Starts Round Here, before announcing their break up in 2006.

 Moffat and Middleton briefly reunited in November 2011 for a gig as part of the 20th anniversary celebrations of Glasgow venue Nice N Sleazy.
 They reunited again in 2016, for three shows at London's Electric Brixton, Manchester's O2 Ritz and Glasgow's Barrowlands Ballroom.
 A second Glasgow show was added after the first one sold out in under half an hour, along with a warm-up show in Newcastle.
 On 24 November 2020 the band announced they had reunited to record a new album, As Days Get Dark.
 The album was released on 5 March 2021 and was followed by extensive touring in the UK, Europe and Australia.